Juniper/apstra-go-sdk/README.md

-# goapstra
+# apstra-go-sdk

 This project aims to be a simple-to-consume client library for Apstra.

 It was initially developed to collect metric/event/anomaly/statistics kinds of things, but could eventually support the whole Apstra API.

-It's only ever been tested against AOS 4.0, does not check the API server version, and has no concept of potential differences between AOS API releases.
+It's only ever been tested against AOS 4.1.0, and 4.1.1, and will complain when asked to connect to unsupported versions of AOS.

-It has two major features: Client and StreamTarget.
+It has three major features: Client, TwoStageL3ClosClient, and StreamTarget.

 ### Client
-The `Client{}` object has methods closely related to Apstra API endpoints, and returns data structures which closely resemble the JSON returned by the Apstra API.
+The `Client{}` object has methods closely related to Apstra platform API endpoints, and returns data structures which closely resemble the JSON returned by the Apstra API.

-Client forces Apstra into "full asynchronous" mode by default to avoid problems related to Apstra returning object IDs where the object isn't yet ready for use.
-A behind-the-scenes polling function keeps track of all outstanding tasks and returns final API results only when complete.
+`Client` forces Apstra into "full asynchronous" mode by default to avoid issues related to "optimistic" object ID assignment, where we've got the new object's ID before it's ready for use.
+A behind-the-scenes polling function keeps track of all outstanding tasks and returns final API results only when they're complete.
 It should be safe to run many client tasks concurrently.

 Logins are handled automatically.

+### TwoStageL3ClosClient
+The `TwoStageL3ClosClient{}` object is intended for interaction with a single *blueprint* of the **Datacenter** reference design type. `TwoStageL3ClosClient` has both a `Client` and a single blueprint ID embedded within.

 ### StreamTarget

-StreamTarget is a listener/decoder for Apstra's "Streaming Receiver" feature.
+`StreamTarget` is a listener/decoder for Apstra's "Streaming Receiver" feature.

 It has Start/Stop (listening) methods and Register/Unregister methods which add Streaming Receiver configurations via the Apstra API.